 X-MS-Exchange-UnifiedGroup-SubmittedViaGroupAddress matches /o=ExchangeLabs/ou=Exchange Administrative Group

-Now all your Office 365 users and On-Prem users stamped with the same signature without the email getting routed elsewhere.
+Now all your Office 365 users and On-Prem users are stamped with the same signature without the email getting routed elsewhere.